 UK Modern Slavery Act

-- Oorganization’s structure, its business and supply chians
+- The organization’s structure, including its activities and supply chains

-- Policies in relation to slavery and human trafficking
+- Its policies regarding modern slavery and human trafficking